 For the study, preterm delivery was defined as any spontaneous or induced delivery occurring before the end of week 37 of gestation.
 The research team considers the prevention of preterm delivery a high priority due to the acute and long-term complications associated with it.

 Computerized analysis of each woman’s diet placed her in one of three dietary patterns:

-- Prudent: High consumption of vegetables eaten raw or boiled, fresh berries and other fruits, dried fruits, nuts, whole grain breads and cereals, oils for cooking, yogurt, and water as the main beverage.
+- Prudent: High consumption of vegetables eaten raw or boiled, fresh berries and other fruits, dried fruits, nuts, whole grain bread and cereals, oils for cooking, yogurt, and water as the main beverage.

 - Traditional: High consumption of fish, including fish balls and fish burgers.
 Lean fish, especially cod and haddock.
 Boiled potatoes, cooked vegetables, low-fat milk, gravy, and margarine.

-- Wester: High in salty and sweet snacks and cookies, buns, breads, and other bread products made from flours labeled as white, refined, enriched, or processed.
+- Wester: High in salty and sweet snacks and cookies, buns, bread, and other bread products made from flours labeled as white, refined, enriched, or processed.
 Processed meats, pizza, tacos, ketchup, sugary beverages.

 The women whose diets ranked in the top one-third of the prudent group were significantly less likely to deliver preterm than those in the lowest one-third of the prudent group.
 All the women in the prudent diet group were significantly more likely to deliver full-term babies than those in the other dietary groups.